Bank apologises to Nigel Farage as government tightens rules on account closures

 AP

-In that document, the Treasury cited previous decisions by payment service PayPal to allegedly close accounts “due to the publicly held views of PayPal’s users and those associated with them”.
+In that document, the Treasury cited previous decisions alleged to have been made by payment service PayPal to close accounts “due to the publicly held views of PayPal’s users and those associated with them”.

 In a bizarre paragraph, officials explained that “the government does not support ‘cancel culture’”.

-Economic Secretary to the Treasury, Andrew Griffith, said: “Freedom of speech is a cornerstone of our democracy, and it must be respected by all institutions.
+Andrew Griffith, the economic secretary to the Treasury, said: “Freedom of speech is a cornerstone of our democracy, and it must be respected by all institutions.

 Join our commenting forum